As if playing basketball alone wasn’t strange enough, I did so on a wet outdoor court when it was still drizzling. What kind of addiction is this?

 As far as I am concerned, anything that helps me to stay in a good shape while having fun is a gift from heaven.
 When you find an amusing physical activity, you won’t have to look for motivation to workout.
 Motivation will find you instead.

 After putting up hundreds of shots, challenged by the stretched hands of ghost defenders, my t-shirt was completely wet.
 I was soaked up in a combination of sweat and raindrops.
-I had fallen a few times after sliding on that slippery court but I felt good.
-I am talking about that feeling you experience after a good workout.
+I had fallen a few times after sliding on that slippery court but falling down is part of the game.

-I wonder what is stranger: playing basketball alone or doing so on a rainy, chilly day?
+I wonder what is stranger: playing basketball alone or doing so on a rainy day?
 Hoops addiction is strange.